xiaobo-liu/mp-cosm/README.md

 ## Dependencies

-The code in this repository requires the Advanpix Multiprecision Computing Toolbox for MATLAB (www.advanpix.com).
+The code in this repository may require the Advanpix Multiprecision Computing Toolbox for MATLAB (www.advanpix.com).